mrstefangrimm/TemplateStateMachine/README.md

 #### Step 2

 Define the events and the transitions.
 Events can be empty classes or classes with attributes.
-Often events are just used to trigger a state change and do not have attributes.
+In this example, the timeout event is  just used to trigger a state change and does not have attributes.

 ```C++
 // Event